Red Cross convoy arrives in Homs bringing Baba Amr aid

 The rebel Free Syrian Army (FSA) said on Thursday it was leaving the district in a "tactical withdrawal".

 Of the 100,000 people who normally live in Baba Amr only a few thousand remain, with the FSA saying it had pulled back to save those still there from an all-out assault.

-Meanwhile, the UN High Commissioner for Human Rights (UNHCR) said it had received reports of executions in Homs.'No obstacle'
+Meanwhile, the UN High Commissioner for Human Rights (UNHCR) said it had received reports of executions in Homs.